-To use this function, an environment with Internet access (subscription to a provider, and an in-place line connection) is required.
-Internet Service Provider (ISP) connection fees or access point connection fees may apply.
+- To use this function, an environment with Internet access (subscription to a provider, browser software installed and an inplace line connection) is required. - An administrator-level privilege is required for this operation.

-Before you click the [button in step 2, Lens data [No] may be displayed instead of [Not Available] for non-compatible images.
+Before you click the [CCC] button in step 2, Lens data [No] may be displayed instead of [Not Available] for non-compatible images.